 Most works created in the United States today will be protected until 70 years after the death of their last surviving author.
 Other rules apply for certain works.
 For instance, if a work was created by the employee of a corporation acting within the scope of her employment, the copyright will last either 95 years after publication or 120 years after creation of the work, whichever results in a shorter term.

 Prior to 1964, US law divided copyright terms into two parts: the initial term and the renewal term.
-At the end of the initial copyright term, the copyright holder would have to renew the copyright in order for the work to remain protected during the renewal term.
-If you are trying to determine whether the copyright in a work published before 1964 was renewed, consult the Stanford Copyright Renewal Database and the Catalog of Copyright Entries.
+At the end of the initial 28-year copyright term, the copyright holder would have to renew the copyright in order for the work to remain protected during the renewal term.
+If you are trying to determine whether the copyright in a work published before 1964 was renewed, the following resources are useful for renewal research: the US Copyright Catalog (records from 1978 to present), the Stanford Copyright Renewal Database (1950 to 1992 renewal records for Class A works), and the Catalog of Copyright Entries (1891 to 1978 registration and renewal records for all works).
+Typically, you will find renewals for all works published after 1950 in the US Copyright Catalog, while the Catalog of Copyright Entries can be useful for finding renewals of works published prior to the early 1950s.
+You may also want to consider working with the US Copyright Office to perform a search of its records.